yana-an-dev/chef-red-devil/README.md

 ## Challenge Brief
 > A local chef has asked us to create for them a personal website that showcases their craft, energy and passion for food!
+> They are a private chef, so they are catering (pun intended 😉) to people who will pay them $$$ to come into their home and cook them a 5-star meal.
+> This particular chef likes to incorporate music into client experience, so the chef will play their personal favourite playlist while cooking.

 ## Objectives